soham-amburle/IPL-Data-Analysis-17July2025/README.md

 ---

 ## What’s in this repo?
 - `ipl_data.py`: A Python script that processes and analyzes IPL match data.
-It includes:
+It includes the following:
   - Team-wise performance breakdowns
   - Win counts and percentages
   - Season and city-level trends